lbfm-rwth/gap-in-algebraic-research-2018/materials.md

 - As a [jupyter notebook](https://github.com/homalg-project/capdays-2018/blob/gh-pages/materials/Abelian%20Categories.ipynb)
 with exercises that do use Singular.
 You need to have Singular installed.

-## Majorana Algebras - Madeleine Whybrow
+## Majorana and Axial Algebras - Madeleine Whybrow

 Here are the slides:
 [slides]({{ site.baseurl }}/materials/Majorana-and-axial-algebras_Slides.pdf).